-#10 – KFC- We’ll Eat Your Fingers Off!
+- 10. KFC- We’ll Eat Your Fingers Off!

 Maintain Cultural/Social Sensitivity

-#9 – The Boring Ford EDSEL
+9. The Boring Ford EDSEL

 Companies like Samsung are constantly launching products with the newest, most advanced features they can think of.
 The launch of the Galaxy S4 is proof of that, selling 10 million in the first month.
-This is 20 days less time than it took for the Galaxy SIII to reach that amount in sales.
+This is 20 days less than it took for the Galaxy SIII….. to reach that amount in sales.

-Constantly Launch New Products with Energy and Confidence
+Continuously Launch New Products with Energy and Confidence

-#8 – McDonald’s: Gold Medal for Lack of Campaign Preparation
+8. McDonald’s: Gold Medal for Lack of Campaign Preparation

-If the Americans won a gold, silver or bronze medal in that event, the customer would get a free Big Mac, fries or Coke, depending on the medal.
-McDonald’s marketing team probably looked at the U.S. medal count from the last games the US team participated in, in 1976.
+If the Americans won a gold, silver, or bronze medal in that event, the customer would get a free Big Mac, fries, or Coke, depending on the award.
+McDonald’s marketing team probably looked at the US medal count from the last games the US team participated in, in 1976.

 Prepare for the Worst.

-#7 – American Apparel Appears to Objectify Women
+7. American Apparel Appears to Objectify Women

-According to Maclean’s, TD Bank was in the rank of top 50 for Most Socially Responsible Corporations.
+According to Maclean’s, TD… Bank was in the top 50 for Most Socially Responsible Corporations.
 They had aimed to make women make up at least 35% of its executive team by 2011.
-Because of these responsible initiatives, TD’s corporate responsibility had resulted in a 7% increase in total revenue from 2011 – 2012, according to their financial reports.
+They became carbon neutral and part of the United Nations Principles for Responsible Investment.

 Be Social Responsibility

-#6 – GAP Angered Their Customers
+6. GAP Angered Their Customers

 According to BBC, After less than one week, it has been consigned to the graveyard inhabited by rejected arrows, squiggles, and inadvertently offensive corporate emblems.

-But within days it announced, early on Tuesday morning, it was returning to the solid blue box and “GAP” written in a capitalized serif font, a look introduced 20 years ago.
+But within days, it announced, early on Tuesday morning, it was returning to the solid blue box and “GAP” written in a capitalized serif font, a look introduced 20 years ago.

-#5 – Fiat Love Letters
+5. Fiat Love Letters

-Back in 1994, the carmaker Fiat attempted an amorous ad campaign to engage its Spanish customers.
+In 1994, the carmaker Fiat attempted an amorous ad campaign to engage its Spanish customers.
 The company sent out 50,000 anonymous love letters to young women in Spain.
 The letters were addressed anonymously and written on pink paper.

-The idea was to resolve the identity of the letter sender four or five days later, at which point it a second letter would declare the writer to be the Fiat Cinquecento.
+The idea was to resolve the identity of the letter sender four or five days later, at which point a second letter would declare the writer to be the Fiat Cinquecento.

-The problem was, the campaign backfired before the second letter could be sent out.
-Instead of drumming up curiosity it led to panic and fear that someone was stalking these women.
+The problem was the campaign backfired before the second letter could be sent out.
+Instead of drumming up curiosity, it led to panic and fear that someone was stalking these women.

-#4 -Coca Cola: The new coke that people hated
+4. Coca-Cola: The new Coke that people hated

-The backlash was nearly instantaneous and Coke’s sales dropped off significantly.
+The backlash was nearly instantaneous, and Coke’s sales dropped off significantly.
 This led to company executives announcing a short time later, at a July 11 press conference in the same year, that they would return to the original and beloved formula.

-Millions of dollars were poured into the research and development of the flavor, marketing research, analysis, and advertising.
+Millions of dollars were poured into the research and development of flavor, marketing research, analysis, and advertising.
 But that wasn’t enough to convince people that something new was necessarily better.

 One of the more reliable sources about what happened is Dan Keough, who worked for an executive at Coca-Cola for many years and, as the company points out, was involved in many pivotal events during his career with the company.